China solar exports hit 58 GW in first three quarters of 2019

 “We expect installations to be more next year, at least 40 GW,” he said.

+Total solar module production hit 75 GW over the nine months, up 32% from a year earlier, suggesting domestic manufacturers are confident that overseas orders can offset declining demand at home.

+But Wang said the industry would see some consolidation, with some smaller producers still expected to leave the market.

-Reporting by Muyu Xu and David Stanway; Editing by Christian Schmollinger and Tom Hogue
+Reporting by Muyu Xu in Shenzhen and David Stanway in Shanghai; Editing by Christian Schmollinger and Tom Hogue